quinteroalf/Challenge-API/README.md

 # Challenge-API
-Welcome to the Xal Challenge
+Welcome to the XalDigital Challenge

 To consume the service with sample data we have 3 methods